nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Prerequisites:
        * Multiple students exist in the system.
-       * At least one student from year group 3 exists.
+       * At least one student from year group 3 exists.<br>

    2. Test case: `filter yg\3`<br>
        Expected: A list of students in year group 3 is shown.